kamekingdom/mobile-aerotext/README.md

 └── .gitignore
 ```

-## Notes

-- The `images/` folder is excluded from Git tracking via `.gitignore`.
-- All contents under `model/` are ignored **except** for `model/weights/`.
-- The weight files are provided to facilitate inference and reproducibility.

 ## Development Environment

 - Python ≥ 3.8
 - PyTorch / TensorFlow (depending on the model implementation)
 - NumPy / OpenCV / Matplotlib (for preprocessing and visualization)

-A `requirements.txt` or `environment.yml` will be provided (or should be added) to specify dependencies.

 ## License & Usage